xupei0610/Happy-Poison/README.md

    Intelligent Happy agent,
    Intelligent Poison agent,
-   Poison agent whose action pattern is random completely, and Happy agent who can response to the control signs from the outside.
+   Poison agent whose action pattern is random completely, and Happy agent, for human player, the agent who can response to the control signs from the outside.

 # Usage
 Environment: Python 3.4 with support to TK.

-Run _*main.py*_ for GUI version, or run _*main_terminal.py*_ for command-line version.
+Run _*main.py*_ .

 # Thanks
 Have a good day.